Mikejo5000/vsts-docs-pr/docs/repos/get-started/what-is-repos.md

 and [IntelliJ](/vsts/java/download-intellij-plug-in).</p>

 <p>New to Git?
-Learn how to share code with Git and VSTS with the following getting started guides:</p>
+Learn how to share code with Azure Repos with the following getting started guides:</p>
 </div>
 </div>